 Step 1: Take apart the reel and sand

-The first thing I did was remove all the hardware from the spool.
-The two ends were held together by some long bolts, but they were fairly easy to take apart.
+The first thing to do is remove all the hardware from the spool.
+The two ends of my cable reel were held together by some long bolts, but they were fairly easy to take apart.
 I didn’t take out any of the staples because I thought they would add to the rustic farmhouse look.
 Then I sanded the entire piece starting at 60 grit, and working up to 180 grit.
 Not too perfect, but just enough to round the edges and remove splinters.

 Next I used a very dark stain on the clock face as the base layer.
 I did two coats of Minwax ebony, which is pretty much the darkest stain you can find.
 I let the stain dry for a good week or so before moving onto the next step.

 Step 3: Make the center piece to hold the clock mechanism